whalderman/search-quality-rater-guidelines-tldr/docs/tldr/for-developers.md

 ## Image Optimization

 ::: tip Automate image optimization
-Images are often a website's biggest use of bandwidth - and bandwidth costs users money.
+Images are often a website's largest use of bandwidth — and bandwidth costs users money.

-In most parts of the world, and especially regarding cell phones, users do not or cannot pay for unlimited data.
-Save your users (and yourself) some time and money by implementing automated image optimization.
+In most parts of the world, and especially when it comes to cell phones, users do not or cannot pay for "unlimited data."
+Save your users and yourself both time and money by implementing automated image optimization.
 :::

 Image optimization is one of the most difficult, yet most beneficial areas of optimization for many websites.
 Instead of image size and mobile responsiveness we focus on image format